 - Make sure the seatbelt fits them correctly

-- Deactivate the front passenger airbag if your vehicle allows it.
+- Deactivate the front passenger airbag if your vehicle allows it which are rare cases.

 And never, under any circumstance, put a rear-facing car seat in the front seat with an active airbag.
 That’s a deadly combination.